pavlosdais/ai_bundles_pricing/README.md

 # AI-Powered Bundling & Pricing Strategist
+A complete end-to-end pipeline for generating and pricing personalized product bundles using state-of-the-art LLMs, embeddings and business logic.

 - `dataset.xlsx`: The dataset containing the products.
 - `generate_dataset.py`: Preprocess the .xsls data into .csv format.